 Pushing the Boundaries of Virtual Reality

-Virtual reality is developing rapidly and has found many uses in all kinds of fields.
-We have always embraced new technology at Gaunt Francis Architects, so we have invested in VR technology to create engaging and interactive architectural visualisation experiences and to ensure we remain at the forefront of innovation, whilst at the same time recognising there is value in the plurality of design tools at our disposal.
+Virtual Reality (VR) is developing rapidly and has found many uses in all kinds of fields.
+We have always embraced modern technology at Gaunt Francis Architects, so we invested in VR to create engaging and interactive presentations.
+As a result, we can remain at the forefront of innovation, whilst at the same time recognising there is value in all the distinctive design tools at our disposal.

 Although the tools of architectural communication have constantly evolved, recent technological change has allowed the rapid development of 3D building modelling.
-The promise of “Virtual Reality” as an architectural design tool has been lingering for several decades, perhaps more as science fiction than fact, but it is actually the popularity of gaming that has driven software and hardware development forward to the point that the systems are now genuinely interactive and immersive.
+The promise of “Virtual Reality” as an architectural design tool has been lingering for several decades.
+More as science fiction than fact, but it is the popularity of gaming that has driven software and hardware development forward to the point that the systems are now genuinely interactive and immersive.

-We believe using Virtual Reality Technology as a design aid is where architectural design will be heading in the very near future, and it is important for the team at Gaunt Francis Architects to be pioneers in the field.
-As the development of this innovative technology moves towards stable 4K and 8K resolutions, Virtual Reality is expected to become an essential component in the design process and commonplace in architectural practices.
+Using VR as a design aid is where architectural design will be heading soon.
+It is important for the team at Gaunt Francis Architects to be pioneers in this field.
+As the development of this innovative technology moves towards stable 4K and 8K resolutions, Virtual Reality will become an essential component in the design process and commonplace in architectural practices.
 Science fiction no longer.

 Click here to watch our video or click the play button in the page banner.